Diversity, Equity, and Inclusion at Hoover: Collection Development Budgets

 The Library Account

 Non-allocated funds in the library’s materials acquisition budget are used to purchase interdisciplinary, general, and reference materials that fall across or between departmental academic specialties and for major, expensive resources otherwise beyond the means of any single department’s allocation.
-Faculty, students, College administrators, and college staff are all invited to participate in the selection process by recommending book titles to the library.
+Faculty, students, administrators, and staff are all invited to participate in the selection process by recommending book titles to the library.